DontTalkJustTravel

 Smart tips (Santo Domingo)

-• Stay in a walkable area (or somewhere with quick taxi/rides).
+• Stay walkable (or somewhere with quick taxi/rides access).

-• Do Carnival in the afternoon, then do dinner + nightlife after you reset.
+• Do Carnival in the afternoon, then reset at your hotel before dinner + nightlife.

 Choose La Vega if you want…